United States of America

 Mary Ellen Childs

-During her time at ´ace worked inspired and influenced by our printmaking workshop on how does what we smell affect how we hear, and how this can evoke powerful influence in how we inhabit our bodies and our history.
+During her time at ´ace, she worked inspired and influenced by our printmaking workshop on how does what we smell affect how we hear, and how this can evoke powerful influence in how we inhabit our bodies and our history.

 A composer at heart, from a young age I was also dancing and making dances, working in theater, and avidly interested in visual art and film.
 As a result, my musical thinking has always been infused with a multi-disciplinary approach.
 In addition to my concert music, I have many works that incorporate visual material or architecture or movement for the performers.
 Underlying all is a deep curiosity about how our senses interact.